 Dreamteams are made up of students from many different academic programs, which makes communicating with each other especially challenging.
 For instance, the solar car Dreamteam, which won the world solar car racing championships last year for the seventh time, is often praised for its strong teamwork.
 But Piet says team members spend 70 percent of their time trying to understand each other and build consensus.
-He expects using the Nureva Wall and Span software over the next few months will make their communication process much more efficient, as they work on building a new solar car for this year’s competition.
+He expects using the Nureva Wall and Span Workspace over the next few months will make their communication process much more efficient, as they work on building a new solar car for this year’s competition.

 When they collaborate, students use the scrum system, an agile framework used to manage complex projects.
 Their collaboration sessions often end with a whiteboard or wall covered with paper sticky notes.
 Someone then has to take a photo of the work before removing the notes so another team can use the meeting room.
-Span software's digital sticky notes make that process more efficient because all the information can be saved and worked on later.
-And because the software is cloud-based, students will be able to contribute ideas from any location and from different devices.
+Span Workspace's digital sticky notes make that process more efficient because all the information can be saved and worked on later.
+And because the solution is cloud-based, students will be able to contribute ideas from any location and from different devices.

 Piet says it’s natural that higher education is evolving to become more focused on providing collaborative and active learning, and TU Delft plans to be at the forefront of this transformation.
-The Nureva Wall and Span software are part of this forward-thinking strategy.
+The Nureva Wall and Span Workspace are part of this forward-thinking strategy.
 In the coming months, Piet and his team will be evaluating how students and professors use them, so they can see how and where they can be used most effectively to enhance existing practices and open new paths for student collaboration.